-2. Confidentiality of Information
+1. Confidentiality of Information

-University members are entrusted with personal and institutional information that should be treated with confidentiality and used only for conducting University business.
+Those who act for the University are entrusted with personal and institutional information that should be treated with confidentiality and used only for conducting University business.
 Respect for individual and institutional privacy requires the exercise of care and judgment.
-Unless required or permitted by law or University regulations, personal and official information provided by and about faculty, staff and students must not be given to third parties without the consent of the individuals concerned.
-When doubt exists regarding the confidentiality of information, University members should presume information is confidential until determined otherwise.
+Unless required or permitted by law or University regulations, personal and official information provided by and about students, faculty and staff must not be given to third parties without the consent of the individuals concerned.
+When doubt exists regarding the confidentiality of information, those who act for the University should presume information is confidential until determined otherwise.

-3. Use of the University's Name
+2. Use of the University's Name

-University members have a public association with the University, but are also private citizens, thus care must be taken to appropriately differentiate between the two roles.
-University members may not use or allow the use of the name of the University or identify themselves as employees of the University of Kentucky in the public promotion or advertising of commercial products without prior written approval.
+Those who act for the University have a public association with the University, but are also private citizens, thus care must be taken to appropriately differentiate between the two roles.
+Those who act for the University may not use or allow the use of the name of the University or identify themselves as employees of the University of Kentucky in the public promotion or advertising of commercial products without prior written approval.
 Individuals writing or speaking publicly in a professional or expert capacity may identify themselves by their relationship with the University, but if so identified then in all instances where the individual might give even the appearance of speaking on behalf of the University, care must be taken to emphasize that any views expressed are their own and are not representative of the University of Kentucky.
-University members are encouraged to contribute to public debate as citizens.

-In instances where University members comment publicly as part of their official University duties, they should do so using University stationery and e-mail accounts; when commenting as citizens, University members must use personal stationery and personal e-mail accounts.
+Those who act for the University are encouraged to contribute to public debate as citizens.
+In instances where those who act for the University comment publicly as part of their official University duties, they should do so using University stationery and e-mail accounts; when commenting as citizens, those who act for the University must use personal stationery and personal e-mail accounts.

-4. Civic Responsibility of the Individual
+3. Civic Responsibility of the Individual

-In their roles as citizens, staff employees and faculty members have the same freedoms as other citizens, without institutional censorship or discipline, although they should be mindful that accuracy, forthrightness, and dignity befit their association with the University.
-When staff employees or faculty members speak or write as citizens, they should indicate that they are not speaking for the University.
+In their roles as citizens, staff employees and faculty members have the same freedoms as other citizens, without institutional censorship or discipline.
+When employees speak or write as citizens, they should indicate that they are not speaking for the University.

-5. Discrimination and Harassment
+4. Discrimination and Harassment

-To foster an environment of respect for the dignity and worth of all members of the University community, the University is committed to maintain a work-learning environment free of prohibited discrimination and harassment, which includes sexual and other forms of harassment.
-The policy of the University of Kentucky, approved by the Board of Trustees, prohibits discrimination and harassment of or by students, faculty, and staff and assures that complaints of discrimination and harassment shall be treated and investigated with full regard for the University's due process requirements.
+To foster an environment of respect for the dignity and worth of all members of the University community, the University is committed to maintain a worklearning environment free of prohibited discrimination and harassment, which includes sexual and other forms of harassment.
+The policy of the University of Kentucky, approved by the Board of Trustees, prohibits discrimination and harassment of or by students, faculty and staff and assures that complaints of discrimination and harassment shall be treated and investigated with full regard for the University's due process requirements.
 In addition, allegations of discrimination and harassment by customers, visitors, contractors and employees of contractors will be investigated, and appropriate action shall be taken.
 The University policy and procedures on discrimination and harassment can be found in AR 6:1.

-6. Personal Relationships
+5. Personal Relationships

 The quality of decisions may be affected when those making decisions have personal relationships with those who are the subjects and possible beneficiaries of these decisions.
 The critical concern is that personal relationships, whether positive or negative, should not inappropriately or unfairly affect decisions.
-Conflicts of interest may arise when people are involved in making decisions affecting any members of their families, relatives, or those with whom they have or have had intimate relationships.
+Conflicts of interest may arise when people are involved in making decisions affecting any members of their families, relatives or those with whom they have or have had intimate relationships.
 Decisions affecting present or former business partners should also be avoided.
 Individuals with personal relationships should excuse themselves from such decision-making.
 In many cases, potential conflicts can be managed by candid but discreet disclosure of those relationships.